IBM/credit-risk-workshop-cpd/workshop/openscale-manual-config/QUALITY-FEEDBACK-README.md

 ## Stop the Environment

-**Important**: In order to conserve resources, make sure that you stop the environment used by your notebook(s) when you are done. **You should only follow these steps to stop your environment if you are not going to proceed with the other sub-modules in this section.**
+**Important:** When you have completed the last submodule in this "openscale-manual-config" section that you will be doing, it's recommended you stop the environment in order to conserve resources. **You should only follow these steps to stop your environment if you are not going to proceed with the other sub-modules in this section.**

 * Navigate back to your project information page by clicking on your project name from the navigation drill down on the top left of the page.